huayaow/DPSO/README.md

 # DPSO

 DPSO focuses on improving the performance of Particle Swarm Optimization (PSO) for covering array generation.

 A covering array is a mathematical object that systematically covers the interactions among a fixed number of factors.
 It can be used for software testing purposes, i.e. combinatorial testing.

 To enhance conventional PSO algorithm for covering array generation, DPSO utilizes the set and probability theories to represent particle's velocity, and refines related evolution operators.
 DPSO further applies two auxiliary strategies to improve the effectiveness of search process.
 The details of DPSO are in the following paper:

 > H. Wu, C. Nie, F.C.
 Kuo, h.
 Leung and C.J.
 Colbourn, "A Discrete Particle Swarm Optimization for Covering Array Generation," IEEE Transactions on Evolutionary Computation, 19(4): 575-591, 2015

 This project implements both conventional version (CPSO) and discrete version (DPSO) of PSO for covering array generation.
 It also extends four famous PSO variants to their discrete versions.

 * *TVAC*: time-varying acceleration coefficients PSO [1]
 * *CLPSO*: comprehensive learning PSO [2]
 * *APSO*: adaptive PSO [3]
 * *DMS-PSO*: multi-swarm PSO [4]

-Moverover, as evolutionary algorithms are highly impacted by their parameter settings, we have conducted parameter tunings for both CPSO and DPSO.
+Moreover, as evolutionary algorithms are highly impacted by their parameter settings, we have conducted parameter tunings for both CPSO and DPSO.
 The recommended parameter settings for covering array generation are as follows:

 |                       | CPSO | DPSO |
 |:----------------------|:----:|:----:|